metabase/metabase/docs/databases/users-roles-privileges.md

 -- Create a role to bundle analytics read access for customer Tangerine.
 CREATE ROLE tangerine_queries;
+GRANT USAGE ON SCHEMA "tangerine" TO tangerine_queries;
 GRANT SELECT, EXECUTE ON ALL TABLES IN SCHEMA "tangerine" TO tangerine_queries;
 GRANT tangerine_queries TO metabase_tangerine;

 -- Create a role to bundle analytics read access for customer Lemon.
 CREATE ROLE lemon_queries;
+GRANT USAGE ON SCHEMA "lemon" TO lemon_queries;
 GRANT SELECT ON ALL TABLES IN SCHEMA "lemon" TO lemon_queries;
 GRANT lemon_queries TO metabase_lemon;